Nature’s Variety Prairie canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Reported benefits include the binding of certain mold-based toxins and even controlling diarrhea and irritable bowel syndrome (IBS).

-Next, we find menhaden fish oil.
+Next, we note the inclusion of menhaden fish oil.
 Menhaden are small ocean fish related to herring.
 Their oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids, two high quality fats boasting the highest bio-availability to both dogs and humans.

 What’s more, in their mid-depth habitat, menhaden are not exposed to mercury contamination as is typical with deeper water species.